MalindiFrank/4Insights/README.md

 #### Embedding the Tracker

-After creating a site in the dashboard, you will receive a **public site token**.
-Embed the following snippet in your website:
+After recieving login credentials from the 4Insights dashboard website, you will receive a **public site token** i.e `public_abc123`.
+Embed the following snippet in your website (entry `html` file / component):

 ```html
 <script